xonsh/xonsh/docs/tutorial_hist.rst

 ================
 The ``show`` action for the history command mimics what the ``history`` command does in other shells.
 Namely, it displays the past inputs along with the index of these inputs.
-This operates on the current session only and is the default action for the ``history`` command.
+This operates on the current session by default and is the default action for the ``history`` command.
 For example,

 .. code-block:: xonshcon